-k.
+j.
 Provisions

 Provisions are recognized when the entity has a legal or constructive obligation, as a result of past events, for which it is probable that an outflow of economic benefits will result and that outflow can be reliably measured.
-Provisions recognized represent the best estimate of the amounts required to settle the obligation at the end of the reporting period.
+Provisions recognised represent the best estimate of the amounts required to settle the obligation at the end of the reporting period.

-I. Cash and cash equivalent
+k.
+Cash and cash equivalent

-Cash and cash equivalents includes cash on hand, deposits held at-call with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts.
+Cash and cash equivalents include cash on hand, deposits held at-call with banks, other shortterm highly liquid investments with original maturities of three months or less, and bank overdrafts.
 Bank overdrafts are shown within short-term borrowings in current liabilities on the statement of financial position.

-m.
-Accounts Receivable and Other Debtors
+I. Accounts Receivable and Other Debtors

 Accounts receivable and other debtors include amounts due from donors and any outstanding grant receipts.
+Receivables are recognised at amortised cost, less any allowance for expected credit losses.
 Receivables expected to be collected within 12 months of the end of the reporting period are classified as current assets.
 All other receivables are classified as non-current assets.

-o.
+m.
 Accounts Payable and Other Payables